blbadger/blbadger.github.io/memory-models.md

 ![extended blank copy figure](/figures/extended_blank_copy_memory.png)

-We may test the above hypothesis as follows: first we train a memory model on the copy task (with decoder tokens supplied) with a trainable encoder until that model exhibits high accuracy before then swapping in a frozen encoder and retraining.
+We may test the above hypothesis a few different ways.
+One method could be to first train a memory model on the copy task (with decoder tokens supplied) with a trainable encoder until that model exhibits high accuracy before then swapping in a frozen encoder and retraining for the same task.
+Another is to initialize a memory model with a frozen (pretrained) encoder, train the decoder without copy tokens provided (ie trained as a blank copy), and then train with copy tokens provided.
+The first of these approaches is essentially a transfer learning approach where the decoder's ability to use trainable memory embeddings upon copy training is the basis for being able to use frozen memory embeddings, and the second is a curriculum learning approach whereby one single model (frozen autoencoder encoder and trainable decoder) first learns to use the information present in the encoder's embeddings and then learns to use this information in combination with the information present in the tokens fed to the decoder.

+It may be guessed that the second method would be more efficient if token information were easier to decode than compressed embeddings, and the first if the converse is true.
+Previous results suggest that decoders generally find decoding tokens easier than compressed embeddings, so we proceed with the second method.

 ### Pretrained Causal Decoders and Memory